bazaarvoice/swat-proxy/README.md

 ##### content

-A string containing the content to inject.
+A string containing the content to inject, or a function that returns a string of content to be injected.
+If passing a function, it will receive the original element's markup for transformation, and is expected to return the transformed markup.
 Since content is injected into an HTML page, it is important to wrap the content with the appropriate HTML tags.

 ##### matchType